-- A major challenge lies in its vulnerability to hacking raising the question of data privacy.
+- A major challenge lies in its vulnerability to hacking raising the question of cloud storage and data privacy.
 Research has established BCI’s vulnerability to cybercrime and is termed as ‘Brain hacking’ and ‘Neuro Hacking’.
 BCI devices can be easily hacked by using a laptop and other system installations.

 - Neurocrime may even involve physically harming the patients by disrupting the devices or increasing the voltage of signals.
 This can also aid in depriving the patients of their computer-enhanced motor functions and cause immense psychological distress.